AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 ### Integrity check

 Each step has to check that the structure of data source (Magento 1 by default) and the structure of data destination (Magento 2) are compatible.
-If not - an error will be shown with entities that are not compatible.
-In case when fields have different datatypes (e.g. the same field has decimal datatype in Magento 1 and integer in Magento 2), a warning message will be shown (except when it was covered in Map file).
+If not - an error displays with entities that are not compatible.
+In case when fields have different datatypes (the same field has decimal datatype in Magento 1 and integer in Magento 2), a warning message displays (except when it was covered in Map file).

 ### Data Transfer

 In case integrity check passed, transferring data is running.
-If some error appears then rollback will run to revert to previous state of Magento 2.
-If a step class implements RollbackInterface then "rollback" method will be executed in case of error.
+If errors appear, then rollback runs to revert to the previous state of Magento 2.
+If a step class implements the `RollbackInterface` interface, then the rollback method executes when there is an error.

 ### Volume check

-After data has been migrated Volume Check provides additional check that all data was transferred correctly.
+After data has been migrated, Volume Check provides additional check that all data was transferred correctly.

 ### Delta delivery